OpenAccess-AI-Collective/servereless-runpod-ggml/README.md

 Content-Type: application/json; charset=utf-8

 {
+  "input": {
-  "input": {"prompt": "The following is a chat between a user and a helpful ASSISTANT.\nUSER: Write a python program to calculate and print the first 10 prime numbers.\nASSISTANT:"}, "stream": false
+      "prompt": "The following is a chat between a USER and a helpful ASSISTANT.\nUSER: Tell me about the Minotaur. \nASSISTANT:", "stream": false
+  }
 }

 HTTP/1.1 200 OK